unexpectedjs/unexpected/documentation/api/UnexpectedError.md

 ### UnexpectedError.getAllErrors()

-Return an array with this error and all it's ancestors.
+Return an array with this error and all its ancestors.
 See
 <a href="#unexpectederror-parent">parent</a> for more information.

 ### UnexpectedError.getDiff()

-Finds the first error in the hierarchy that contains a diff and returns it.
+Find the first error in the hierarchy that contains a diff and return it.
 This method if useful if you want to hoist a diff from an ancestor error and combine it with a new message.

 ### UnexpectedError.getDiffMethod()